MARINE WEATHER BULLETIN FOR FORTIES

 Refer to latest warnings.

-Within 240 nautical miles of L1 in sector from south through west to east: Clockwise 30kt at times, with gales as in warning 242, areas of poor visibility in rain.
+Within 720 nautical miles of L1 in sector from southeast through southwest to northeast: Clockwise 30kt, with gales as in warning 411, areas of poor visibility in rain, areas of heavy swell.

 Outlook for the following 72 hours: